Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Results

 When evaluating DSTTs constructed with varying $\mathbf{y}$ dimensions (the 1-DSTT, 3-DSTT, and 6-DSTT), the initial error (between 0 and approximately 100 seconds) is improved when increasing the dimension of $\mathbf{y}$.
 However, the 1-DSTT, 3-DSTT, and 6-DSTT are equivalent from approximately 200 to 400 seconds, which corresponds to peak dynamic pressure (see \cref{fig:dynamic_pressure}).
 Accuracy is critical during this region, where small error in DSTT perturbation propagation during this region could compound and greatly impact terminal perturbation propagation accuracy.
 While the 6-DSTT is the most accurate of these DSTTs, there is little benefit to using a DSTT with this large of a latent dimension over the regular STT.
 Tensor contraction operations are still required to propagate a perturbation, rather than only matrix-vector multiplication for DSTTs with a single latent dimension (see \cref{eqn:dstt_deterministic}).
 In \cref{fig:eval_mag}, the eigenvalues over $(t_{k+1}, t_k)$ for the second-order CGT clearly show that $\lambda_1$ is between 10\% and 30\% greater than the other eigenvalues for all times.
 This indicates that a single dimension for $y$ is sufficient to capture the dominant linear effects of the dynamics, and adding additional latent dimensions in the original DSTT formulation provides only marginal improvement in approximation accuracy.

 However, \cref{fig:norm_fro_norm} shows marked improvement when using the DSTTs constructed with the HOCGT, sCGT, and qCGT directions.
-The hoDSTT's error is lower than the original DSTTs (1-DSTT, 3-DSTT, and 6-DSTT) for the entire trajectory.
+The hoDSTT's error is lower than the original DSTTs (1-DSTT, 3-DSTT, and 6-DSTT) for the region of peak dynamic pressure.
 This demonstrates that for problems where the second-order and higher-order maximum stretching directions are not well aligned, there is a benefit to using the higher-order directions to construct the DSTTs.
 When constructing a second-order DSTT, using the maximum stretching direction of the third-order HOCGT, rather than the maximum stretching direction for the linear dynamics (second-order CGT maximal eigenvector), results in a DSTT which preserves more of the original STT.

 The sDSTT and $\varepsilon$-qDSTT have inferior error to the hoDSTT, especially for the initial and final times.
 While this indicates some accuracy loss during the initial and final time periods, these DSTTs preserve the high accuracy during the critical maximum dynamic pressure region and outperform the original DSTTs in that region.
 Because maximum dynamic pressure has a great impact on $\boldsymbol{\xi}$ and $\varepsilon$, it is more important for sDSTTs and $\varepsilon$-qDSTTs to retain accuracy during this period.